 Membership in the LAA shall be open to:

 All former NACA LMAL, NASA LaRC, or U. S. Army civil service, and contractor employees who have either retired or left employment at LaRC in good standing.
 Former employees of other NASA Centers or Headquarters are welcome to apply for membership as well.
-The Board will review the applications and approve they meet membership requirements on a case-by-case basis.
+The Board will review the applications and approve if they meet membership requirements on a case-by-case basis.

 Current NASA or U. S. Army civil service and contractor employees of the Langley Research Center who are eligible to retire.